awsdocs/aws-certificate-user-guide/doc_source/gs-acm-list.md

 }
 ```

 By default, only certificates that are supported by [Services Integrated with AWS Certificate Manager](acm-services.md) are listed\.
-That is, only certificates with **keyTypes** `RSA_1024` and `RSA_2048` are returned\.
-To see other certificates that you own or control that use a different algorithm and bit size, use the `--includes` parameter as shown in the following example\.
+That is, only certificates with **keyTypes** `RSA_1024` or `RSA_2048` and with at least one specified domain are returned\.
+To see other certificates that you control, such as domainless certificates or certificates using a different algorithm or bit size, provide the `--includes` parameter as shown in the following example\.
 The parameter allows you to specify a member of the [Filters](https://docs.aws.amazon.com/acm/latest/APIReference/API_Filters.html) structure\.

 ```
 aws acm list-certificates --max-items 10 --includes keyTypes=RSA_4096